 The Pentacon Six

-The East German manufacturers achieved a level of design and consistently high quality of production never approached by factories in the former Soviet Union.
+The East German manufacturers achieved a level of design and consistently maintained a high quality of production never approached by factories in the former Soviet Union.
 A wide range of superb Carl Zeiss Jena and Pentacon lenses from 50mm wide angle to 1000mm mirror telephoto were produced, all manufactured within strict tolerances, and bellows and sets of automatic extension tubes were available and can still now be obtained fairly easily within Germany, as well as from specialist shops in a number of countries including England and the USA.
 A 2x converter was also made by the Japanese firm Panagor.

-I believe that no bellows or tubes have ever been produced for the standard, unmodified Kiev 88 (although the lens elements can be removed from the 2x converter to produce a single extension tube).
+I believe that no bellows or tubes were ever produced for the standard, unmodified Kiev 88 (although the lens elements can be removed from the 2x converter to produce a single extension tube).

 The Exakta 66